 a.
 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-In addition, Section 175 (Section 157 for academies and independent schools) of the Education Act, 2002 requires governing bodies of maintained schools and further education colleges (including sixth form colleges) to ensure they safeguard and promote the welfare of children who are either pupils at the school or who are students under 18 years of age attending the further education institution.
+In addition, Section 175 of the Education Act, 2002 requires governing bodies of maintained schools to ensure they safeguard and promote the welfare of children who are pupils at the school.